 “Let all of your earthly thoughts be a prayer“.
-Damn a fine line.
+That’ a damn a fine line and very good advice.
 This guy Dylan might have a future as a songwriter.

 The use of the word “rider” goes way back in the blues.
 “Rider” is a reference to a sexual partner.
 An example: